adafruit/Adafruit_IO_Arduino/README.md

 * Latest version of the [Arduino SAMD Arduino Core](https://github.com/arduino/ArduinoCore-samd)
 * Latest version of the [Adafruit SAMD Arduino Core](https://github.com/adafruit/ArduinoCore-samd)
 * Latest version of the [Adafruit MQTT Library](https://github.com/adafruit/Adafruit_MQTT_Library)
+* Latest version of the [WiFi101 Library](https://github.com/arduino-libraries/WiFi101)

 You will also need to add the SSL certificate for `io.adafruit.com` using the [guide on the Adafruit Learning System.](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/updating-ssl-certificates)

+### Arduino MKR1000

+* Latest version of the [Arduino SAMD Arduino Core](https://github.com/arduino/ArduinoCore-samd)
+* Latest version of the [Adafruit MQTT Library](https://github.com/adafruit/Adafruit_MQTT_Library)
+* Latest version of the [WiFi101 Library](https://github.com/arduino-libraries/WiFi101)

+You will also need to add the SSL certificate for `io.adafruit.com` using the MKR1000 SSL utility.

 ### Adafruit WICED Feather WiFi